JuliaOpt/juliaopt.github.io/meetings/santiago2019/index.md

 ## Tentative Schedule

-_Note: This schedule is subject to change!_
+_Note: This schedule is subject to change!
+Check here for updates._

 ### Tuesday